-D.C.
-Mayor Muriel Bowser Says She Had To ‘Defend Our Borders’ In Ongoing Feud With Donald Trump
+DC Mayor Muriel Bowser Says She Had To ‘Defend Our Borders’ In Ongoing Feud With Donald Trump

-Washington D.C.
-Mayor Muriel Bowser said in a recent interview that standing up against President Donald Trump’s efforts to increase street patrols was paramount to her having to defend the borders of the District of Columbia from troops sent by Trump.
+Washington, D.C., Mayor Muriel Bowser said in a recent interview that standing up against President Donald Trump’s efforts to increase street patrols was paramount to defending the borders of the District of Columbia from troops sent by the president.

-The headline-grabbing mayor has been in a power struggle with the president of the United States since the pair began to disagree on extra law enforcement in the nation’s capital in response to protesters who become violent.
+The headline-grabbing mayor has been in a power struggle with Trump since the pair began to disagree on extra law enforcement in the nation’s capital in response to protesters who become violent.

 Bowser made her comments on an episode of The New Normal with Molly Jong-Fast and Rick Wilson, a podcast by The Daily Beast.